AccelerationConsortium/ac-microcourses/docs/courses/robotics/overview.md

   - * Implement software to control a peristaltic pump via a microcontroller and a motor driver
     * Build the "Digital Pipette" and implement software to control the linear actuator

+* - Serial communication
+  - * Mass balance
+    * Serial communication
+    * Reading data
+  - * Design and execute software to read data from a mass balance using serial communication

 * - Automated liquid handlers
   - * Workflow orchestration
     * Jubilee